-Add or Update and the second
+Add or Update

 Add or Update YOUR content

-Read about the benefits of adding your content nt
+Read about the benefits of adding yo ur content

 Update/Create your supplier profile

 In order to create or update entries, user authentication is required.

 2. Log in using an existing user name and password (if you have one), or select Register to create a new user account.
 If you are already logged-in, this page will not appear.